dspreen/cv/markdown/6-Conference Participation.md

 ### CONFERENCE PARTICIPATION

-**Panels Organized**

-`2020` With Lauren Stokes, "Stasi Surveillance and Race in the Global Cold War," 44th Annual Conference of the German Studies Association, Washington DC (October 1-4)

-`2019` With Katharine White, “East and West Germans’ Transnational Trajectories and Alternative Solidarities,” 43rd Annual Conference of the German Studies Association, Portland (October 3-6)

-`2017` With Johanna Folland, “Africa and German Communisms in the Cold War,” 41st Annual Conference of the German Studies Association, Atlanta (October 5-8)

 **Papers Presented**

 `2020` "Iranian Students and the MfS: Political-Ideological Diversion, Decolonization, and the Global Cold War," 44th Annual Conference of the German Studies Association, Washington DC (October 1-4)